qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

    1. Open the unweighted UniFrac emperor plot and color the samples by mouse id.
 Click on the “animations” tab and animate using the ``day_post_transplant`` as your gradient and ``mouse_id`` as your trajectory.
 Do you observe any clear temporal trends based on the PCoA?
    2. Can we visualize change over time without an animation?
 What happens if you color the plot by ``day_post_transplant``?
-Do you see a difference based on the day? *Hint: Trying changing the colormap to a sequential colormap like viridis.*
+Do you see a difference based on the day? *Hint: Try changing the colormap to a sequential colormap like viridis.*

 ..
 No clear pattern based on animations